 Hosting in your home?

 Be sure to consider how your pets will react to visitors.
 Not all pets are used to strangers, small children, or elderly people, and interactions with guests should be monitored carefully to make sure everyone is safe and happy.
-Visitors and holiday hubbub may upset more sensitive pets, particularly exotics, so there should always be a quiet, relaxing space for these animals to retreat to in case of stress.
+Visitors and holiday hubbub may upset more sensitive pets, so there should always be a quiet, relaxing space for these animals to retreat to in case of stress.

 Ahead of time, let your guests know that you have pets in the home, and what varieties, to avoid problems with guests who have allergies or other medical issues that may be incompatible with your pets.
 If your guests want to bring their animals, and you aren’t sure how your pets will react to them, it’s best to decline the request unless you have enough space and time to keep them separated throughout the visit if necessary.